 Next up on our list is the Ryzen 5 2400G which is surely going to ring some bells.
 The Ryzen 5 2400G and the Ryzen 5 3400G have quite similar performance metrics.
 In fact, the Ryzen 5 3400G builds upon the 2400G and offers some additional benefits.
 However, their graphical prowess remains somewhat similar.
 The Ryzen 5 2400G was responsible for redefining what it meant for CPUs to have integrated graphics.

 Like the previously mentioned CPU, the Ryzen 5 2400G also has an AM4 socket and will need motherboards that are compatible with that.
 It is manufactured on 14nm technology and has 4 cores and 8 threads.
 The Ryzen 5 2400G has a base clock of 3.6GHz and a turbo clock of 3.9GHz.
 This CPU improves upon the supported memory and has support for DDR4 2933 memory, but it still has some memory incompatibility issues at higher RAM speed that were prevalent with first-generation Ryzen CPUs.
 Unlike the Ryzen 5 3400G though, it doesn’t have a dedicated high-functioning cooler.
 Although it does come with a stock cooler, you can consider an affordable upgrade by taking a look at our list of the best budget CPU coolers.

 The Ryzen 5 2400G is an extremely well-designed CPU for everyone.
 Where the Ryzen 5 2400G’s GPU succeeds in making its mark in the eyes of a budget PC builder, its CPU prowess, high base clock speeds help make its footprint known throughout.
-The price per performance ratio of the Ryzen 5 2400G is excellent, making it a great choice for not just its integrated GPU prowess but as a great component overall.
+The price per performance ratio of the Ryzen 5 2400G is excellent, making it the best budget APU for not just its integrated GPU prowess but as a great component overall.

 Graphics: Radeon Vega 8 | Cores: 4 | Threads: 4 | Base Clock: 3.6 GHz | Turbo Clock: 4 GHz | Socket: AM4 | Graphics Core Clock Speed: 1250 MHz